BLACK

 ABOUT

-Black's passion for storytelling is at the center of her work and can be seen in glimpses of The Gladys Bentley Project, a trilogy of sound recordings that center Gladys Bentley’s life and career as told in the 1952 Ebony magazine article I Am a Woman Again.
+As a teenager, Black attended the Detroit School of Arts where she received both jazz and classical training.
+Black continued her music education at Spelman College in Atlanta, Georgia, receiving a B.A. in music performance and modern composition.
+Black's most recent work, The Gladys Bentley Project, is a collection of songs inspired by Gladys Bentley’s life and career as told in the 1952 Ebony magazine article I Am a Woman Again.
 Black’s work displays her efforts to preserve and uphold the stories and art of black musicians and the Black Forgotten––those whose stories have often been disregarded through prejudiced erasure or avoidance.

 ALBUM